 What score do I need to pass?

 You need 60 out of 100.
 This is the same pass mark for all KIIP evaluations.
-Scores below 60 require you to retake Stage 4 coursework before sitting the evaluation again.
+If you score below 60, you can retake the Mid-term Evaluation directly, or retake Stage 4 coursework and then sit the evaluation again.

 What happens if I fail the Mid-term Evaluation?